 - Governmental funds Most of the Commission's basic services are reported in governmental funds, which focus on how money flows into and out of those funds and the balances left at year-end that are available for spending.
 These funds are reported using an accounting method called modified accrual accounting, which measures cash and all other financial assets that can be readily converted to cash.
 The governmental fund statements provide a detailed short-term view of the Commission's general government operations and the basic services it provides.
 Governmental fund information helps determine whether there are more or fewer financial resources that can be spent in the near future to finance the Commission's programs.
-The relationship (or differences) between governmental activities (reported in the Government-Wide Statement of Net Position and the Government-Wide Statement of Activities) and governmental funds is described in a reconciliation at the bottom of the fund financial statements (pages 3 and 5 of the audit report). - Proprietary funds The Commission's proprietary funds include the Revolving Loan Fund and the Internal Service Fund.
+The relationship (or differences) between governmental activities (reported in the Governmental funds is described in a reconciliation at the bottom of the fund financial statements (pages 3 and 5 of the audit report). - Proprietary funds The Commission's proprietary funds include the Revolving Loan Fund and the Internal Service Fund.
 Proprietary funds are reported in the same way that all activities are reported in the Government-Wide Statement of Net Position and the Government-Wide Statement of Activities.
 The Commission's Revolving Loan Fund is an enterprise fund, which is a component of the proprietary fund.
 It is the same as the business-type activities that are reported in the government-wide statements but provide more detail and additional information, such as the Statement of Cash Flows seen on page 8, for proprietary funds.
 The Commission's Internal Service fund is used to report activities that provide supplies and services for the Commission's other program and activities on a cost reimbursement basis.